Lyko and Avensia - more than a supplier-customer relationship

 The partnership between Lyko and Avensia has always been focused on both companies’ top priority: the customers.
 Ever since Lyko opened the first hair dressing salon in Vansbro, Sweden, focus has been on the customer.
 When Avensia presented the idea which would later become the Storefront Nitro framework, Lyko saw its potential.
 Storefront Nitro was invented as an answer to customers’ increased demands for performance and stability.
 The innovative architecture speeds up response times and makes the mobile site stable, even when the network is unstable, e.g. on a train or on a bus.
 A significant part of Lyko’s target group wanted just that, so Lyko and Avensia realized the idea together.
 Today many of Avensias’ customers are using Storefront Nitro for their ecommerce sites.

-During the past few years Lyko has experienced stronger growth than most of their colleagues in the industry, and the site is performing completely as expected.
+For the past few years Lyko has experienced stronger growth than most of their colleagues in the industry, and the site is performing completely as expected.
 The results for 2019 showed a sales growth for online with 41% and during Black Week sales peaks Lyko sold 3 items per second online.

 We chose Avensia because we believed that their platform would last long-term.
 We are not so much focused on what happens in one year, we look five years ahead.
 If you only chose a solution based on functionality there is a risk that it will be difficult to scale up.
 As a growing company, it is just as important that the solution is solid, says Rickard Lyko, CEO of Lyko.

 The relationship between customer and supplier has developed into a close partnership and today the team at Avensia works as remote part of Lyko’s organization.
 They have joint weekly meetings and are in many ways working as closely as if they were colleagues.